Treat Your Gum Disease to Unlock a Brighter Smile

 Severe Gum Disease and Periodontitis Blog:

 Severe Gum Disease is called periodontitis.
-Periodontal disease is characterized with large level of dental bone loss and possible loose teeth.
+Periodontal disease is characterized by a large level of dental bone loss and possibly loose teeth.
 Periodontal disease if left untreated, can result in the loss of one or more teeth.
-Periodontist are dentist specialists in the treatment of gum disease.
+Periodontists are dentist specialists in the treatment of gum disease.
 Your general dentist can help you treat your gum disease as well.

 If you don't have gum disease, then you'll want to take proactive steps that keep it away.
 There are several key actions you can take today to keep your gums healthy.
 For example, you can quit smoking, reduce your stress, and maintain a well-balanced diet that's high in essential nutrients.
 You should also avoid clenching and grinding your teeth, as this can also lead to outcomes that may cause gum disease.

 Additionally, you should consider making that dentist appointment that you've been avoiding.
 Regular professional cleanings are one of the most effective ways to prevent gum disease.
 Your dentist will get the opportunity to scrape away plaque and reduce the bacteria in your mouth.
 This eliminates the root causes of gum disease in your mouth.

 Find Local Dentists Near You at DentalChat.com.
 You can use DentalChat to get help with finding an experienced local dentist who can clean your teeth.